SolarDrew/pyastro17-my-first-PR/README.md

-# pyastro17-my-first-PR
+# Creating a Pull Request
-Repo for demonstrating how to make a pull request.
+This tutorial will walk you through making a pull request (often abbreviated to PR) to someone else's code project.

-To make a pull request (PR):
+To make a PR:
 - Fork a repo
 - Clone your fork of the repo
 - Create a new branch in your local repo